Adobe-Consulting-Services/acs-aem-commons/_posts/2013-10-01-designer-clientlibsmanager.md

 ## Custom Tag Example

 Since version 1.1.0, a custom tag can be used in JSP pages.
+Be sure to include the JSP taglib declaration:

+    <%@ taglib prefix="dhlm" uri="http://www.adobe.com/consulting/acs-aem-commons/dhlm" %>

 {% highlight jsp %}
-<% taglib prefix="dhlm" uri="http://www.adobe.com/consulting/acs-aem-commons/dhlm" %>

 <!DOCTYPE html>
 <html>
     <head>